antoggle/Email_IOC_Enrichment_Toolkit/README.md

 - Work with APIs and JSON data
 - Develop triage and threat analysis skills
 - Build AppSec/CTI hands-on experience for job applications

+## License

+This project is licensed under the [MIT License](LICENSE).

+You are free to use, modify, and distribute this code for personal or commercial use.
+Just include proper attribution.